 Zara spends little on advertising and other marketing promotional activities.
 However, the company has developed a marketing strategy that involves an interplay between limitation in production outputs and maintaining customer loyalty.

 To be more specific, central to the marketing strategy of Zara is to drive store visits, maintain repeat visits, and encourage repeat purchases by creating a perception of high demand amidst limited supply.
 This strategy is habit forming.

 Loyal customers of Zara would visit a store more frequently than customers of other retail companies.
 These individuals know that Zara produces only a limited number of fashion items.
 Once items from a particular fashion season are gone, there are gone for good.

 Every item the company displays on its retail stores is new but scarce.
-By creating and maintaining a perception of high demand and limited supply, Zara has compelled its loyal customers to increase their store visits while also driving repeat sales.
+By creating and maintaining a perception of high demand and limited supply, the company has compelled its loyal customers to increase their store visits while also driving repeat sales.

 Note that setting a limit on its production outputs gives Zara several advantages.
 These include better quality control, reduced strain on its production capabilities, well-managed inventories with no excess, and closely controlled production cycle.